m2dsupsdlclass/azure-deployment/README.md

 [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) to connect
 to your Azure VM on port 22.

-**The first time you loggin to your VM**: initialize your home folder with the following script:
+**The first time you log in to your VM**: initialize your home folder with the following script:

     source /workspace/workspace_setup.sh